praving14/my-notes/CleanCoding.md

 * ##### Writing clean methods
      * Create methods to:
         * avoid duplication
-        * Excessive Indentation [BIG WARNING!!!]  look out for deep nesting arrow chane codes.
+        * Excessive Indentation [BIG WARNING!!!]  look out for deep nesting arrow chain codes.
         * Convey Intent
      * Prevent Excessive Indentation by:
-        * Extract methods when required like footnotes
+        * Extracting methods when required like footnotes
-        * Always fail fast: Usually using gaurd clauses or default like in case of switch statement
+        * Always failing fast: Usually using gaurd clauses or default like in case of switch statement
-        * Return early
+        * Returning early
-        * Convey Intent
+        * Conveying Intent
-        * Do ONE thing ONLY!!
+        * Doing ONE and ONE thing ONLY!!
      * Mayfly Variable
          * In methods, try to declare varibale close to the first use: allows for better readabiltiy!!
      * Strive for 0-3 parameters